bakr1233/web102_prework/README.md

 ## Notes

 My challenge was understanding the challenger well enough to write the code correctly; I had so many errors but overcame them since I spent a lot of time planning and organizing my thoughts to solve the problem.
+Also, I struggled to upload the GIF file to Imgur since the GIF file is a considerable size.

 ## License